faenrandir/a_careful_examination/documents/book_of_mormon/lds_scholars_evidence_modern_origin.md

     **Significance**: Moroni states that Jesus spoke to the disciples in the New World using [the exact verbiage from a section of Mark that is almost certainly a later addition]({{ "/moroni-quotes-sections-of-mark-dubious-origin/" | relative_url }}) to the book of Mark.

-1. Thomas Wayment, [BYU Religion Professor](https://rsc.byu.edu/authors/wayment-thomas) --- Joseph Smith [plagiarised from Adam Clarke's famous commentary on the Bible](http://jur.byu.edu/?p=21296) in producing the JST.
+1. Thomas Wayment, [BYU Religion Professor](https://rsc.byu.edu/authors/wayment-thomas) --- Joseph Smith [was influenced by Adam Clarke's famous commentary on the Bible](http://jur.byu.edu/?p=21296) in production of the JST.

     > Our research has revealed that the number of direct parallels between Smith’s translation and Adam Clarke’s biblical commentary are simply too numerous and explicit to posit happenstance or coincidental overlap. **The parallels between the two texts number into the hundreds**, a number that is well beyond the limits of this paper to discuss.
 A few of them, however, **demonstrate Smith’s open reliance upon Clarke and establish that he was inclined to lean on Clarke’s commentary for matters of history, textual questions, clarification of wording, and theological nuance**.